 Retail crypto investors, including beginners, can get a feel for the market with essential metrics offered with a 30-day lag — which makes them a useful tool for learning what the metrics are and how to use them but not at all useful as an investment decision-making tool.

 The Pro version is $44 a month, billed annually, and includes present-day data, alerts, full access to a screener and market insights.
 Pro+ costs $225 a month, billed annually, and provides additional metrics and historical information, plus the ability to backtest strategies, build trading signals and develop trading bots.
+You can join Pro or Pro+ on a month-to-month basis for a slightly higher price.

 Good To Know